Background pattern

 • seizures or epilepsy, such as phenytoin;

-• psychiatric disorders, such as antipsychotics, including phenothiazines, butyrophenones and risperidone;
+• psychiatric disorders, such as antipsychotics, including phenothiazines, butyrophenones, and risperidone;

-• Parkinson's disease, such as tolcapone, entacapone, opicapone and amantadine;
+• Parkinson's disease, such as tolcapone, entacapone, opicapone, and amantadine;

-• caffeine (helps to stay alert)
+• caffeine (helps to keep you alert)

 • melatonin (helps to regulate sleep)